linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

     sudo terrariad attach

 You'll enter the Terraria server console.
 Type `help` to get a list of commands.
 Once you're done, use the keyboard shortcut **CTRL+A** then **D** to detach from the screen session and leave it running in the background.
-There are many different keyboard shortcuts that Screen recognizes, see the documentation on its [default key bindings](http://www.gnu.org/software/screen/manual/html_node/Default-Key-Bindings.html#Default-Key-Bindings) for more information.
+Screen recognizes many different keyboard shortcuts so refer to the documentation on its [default key bindings](http://www.gnu.org/software/screen/manual/html_node/Default-Key-Bindings.html#Default-Key-Bindings) for more information.